-My epic urban fantasy series, THE PRIME SAGA, originally consisted of three books at about 250k words each.
+My epic fantasy series, The Prime Saga, originally consisted of three books at about 250k words each.
 (That’s pretty long.)
-This is the story of how I split them in half (and added two more), ending up with eight ~120k word books.
+This is the story of how I split them in half (and added three more), ending up with nine 80-130k word books.

 I invented a term for it that involves fancy math, because I hate myself.